molambat/TestingIsForeplay/Docs/MasterTestPlan/Master_test_Plan.md

 | Exit Criteria              | When testing is considered complete                                             | All critical tests passed, no blocker bugs, test report validated            |

 ---

-## 📄 Notes & Recommendations

-- Log **all test execution results**, including failed cases.
-- Never delete logs, even if bugs are later fixed — they’re proof of value.
-- Always include a **clear disclaimer** if some tests couldn't be run before release.
-- Use screenshots, videos, and logs in bug reports.
-- Communicate test status and risks **proactively**.

----

-> QA isn’t just about catching bugs — it’s about building **trust** through clarity, consistency, and continuous feedback.